Badhwana

-Badhwana is a village situated in the Charkhi Dadri tehsil of Charkhi Dadri district in the Indian state of Haryana.
-It is a part of the Badhra Assembly constituency.
-Formerly, the region was under Bhiwani district, but after the creation of Charkhi Dadri as a separate district in 2016, Badhwana became part of it.
+Badhwana is a village in the Charkhi Dadri tehsil of Charkhi Dadri district in the Indian state of Haryana.
+It is part of the Badhra Assembly constituency.
+The village was formerly under Bhiwani district; after the creation of Charkhi Dadri as a separate district on 1 December 2016, Badhwana became part of the new district.

 Geography

 Badhwana is located approximately 20 km from the district headquarters at Charkhi Dadri.
-The village lies in the semi-arid region of southern Haryana, characterized by flat plains and extensive agricultural land.
+It lies in the semi-arid region of southern Haryana, characterised by flat plains and agricultural land.